jjarpa/one-click-hugo-cms/site/content/post/brewing-chemex.md

 ---
-title: ’ guide to brewing with xxxxxaaaa
+title: ’ guide to brewing with xxx
 date: 2017-01-04T15:04:10.000Z
 description: >-
   Brewing with a Chemex probably seems like a complicated, time-consuming